RobinTTY/LearningCollection/website/docs/Web/JavaScript/Courses/Packt Course/README.md

 ### The Spread Operator

-The spread operator “spreads” the values in an iterable (arrays, strings) across zero or more arguments or elements.
+The spread operator "spreads" the values in an iterable (arrays, strings) across zero or more arguments or elements.

 #### Example